 Cut Down on Costs

-What happens if you can't afford to spend thousands of dollars on brand new furniture?
+What happens if you can't afford to spend thousands of dollars on brand new custom furniture?
 Does that mean you should just live in a space that doesn’t speak to who you are?

 No, it does not!
 Rather than abandoning your desire to own elegant pieces for your home, redesigning old items provides an easy way to get what you are looking for at a fraction of the cost.